-Requests for withdrawal should be put in writing and addressed to the headteacher.
+Requests for withdrawal should be put in writing and addressed to the assistant headteacher who leads on personal development.
 A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher will discuss the request with parents and take appropriate action.
+The assistant headteacher will discuss the request with parents and take appropriate action.